vincentmathis/osu-beatmap-downloader/README.md

 If you're not on windows, the downloader doesn't know your osu! installation location and will download all songs in a folder `osu-downloads` which will be created in your current working directory.

 You will have to manually copy the song files to your osu! installation folder.

+The credential file will be placed in `~/.osu-beatmap-downloader/credentials.json`.